If you are interested in a pour-over coffee ratio, then you are in the right place.

 - Beans of different varieties can vary significantly in size.
 A tablespoon of one variety of beans might weigh a different amount than a tablespoon of a different variety of beans.
 The difference can be about a gram, which is significant when dealing with small quantities like you do when brewing coffee.

-Since the difference between a cup of perfect coffee and a cup of low-quality coffee is determined by fractions of a gram, measurement accuracy is very important, for both coffee grounds and water.
+Since the difference between a perfect cup of coffee and a low-quality cup of coffee is determined by fractions of a gram, measurement accuracy is very important, for both coffee grounds and water.

 Weighing is the only way to ensure an accurate and reproducible ratio of coffee to water and a consistently high-quality beverage.
 Otherwise, you can achieve a great result by accident, but it will be difficult for you to repeat it.
 It is helpful to record the ratio used so you can repeat it later if you like the coffee.